theyosh/TerrariumPI/README.md

 - Rain control based on humidity sensors and timers
 - Heater control based on temperature sensors or timers
 - Cooling control based on temperature sensors or timers
+- Watertank control based on ultrasonic sound range sensors
 - Weather forecast from external source for lighting schema
 - Temperatures in Celsius or Fahrenheit
+- Distances in centimetres or inches
 - Alarm detections
 - Audio support through interal audio jack or USB soundcards #42
   - Create playlists (loop and repeat)